 Allspice is a spice that comes from the dried fruit of the allspice evergreen tree or pimenta tree.
 It not a combination of spices—as commonly thought.
 It is called allspice because when ground, the spice berries taste like a combination of nutmeg, cinnamon, black pepper, and cloves.

 Allspice is also known as Jamaica pepper and sometimes pimenta.
 In the French-speaking Caribbean, allspice is used frequently to season seafood dishes and Creole sausage.
 Allspice leaves are used similarly to bay leaves and are commonly dropped in a stew to add another depth of flavor.
 Also, the wood of the allspice plant can be used to grill jerk-seasoned foods and impart some flavor.

 Nutmeg refers to the ground spice from the seed of the fragrant nutmeg tree, a dark-leaved evergreen tree.
 The seeds are dried gradually in the sun over a period of six to eight weeks.
 The nutmeg shrinks away from its hard seed coat until the kernels rattle in their shells when shaken.
 The shell is then cracked open and the nutmegs are picked out.

-A word of caution: Keep nutmeg away from dogs.
-It is highly toxic to dogs.
-Nutmeg's spicy scent can be too hard resist for some dogs.
-It can cause seizures, tremors, and nervous system disorders which can be fatal.
+A word of caution: Keep nutmeg away from dogs, as it is highly toxic to them, causing seizures, tremors, and nervous system disorders which can be fatal.

 03 of 05